KiranCS-17/identity-managment/README.md

 31. Events due to self Activations of SIM and linking to primary/secondary devices including CUG
 32. Events induced due to alternative messaging mechanisms
 33. Any statistical based learning and predictions from OAM for detection and estimation of Mobility context events / OAM events using AI/ML techniques.
-34. Access from specific tenants / multi tenants in case of multi tenant capable CN Registers or multi tenant capable NFs and Service Registery and discovery
+34. NF / User Access from specific tenants / multi tenants in case of multi tenant capable CN Registers or multi tenant capable NFs and Service Registery and discovery

 **Realization**